pbinkley/rcb-manual/sections/04-the-typescript-book-or-memorandum-typescript.md

 This is a specimen of 6-point Bruce Old Style.
 Occasionally this type size is used for footnotes.

-This is a specimen of 6-point Garamont.{% include columnbreak.html canvas=77 col=2 %}
+This is a specimen of 6-point Garamont.{%- include columnbreak.html canvas=77 col=2 -%}&nbsp;

 FULL SIZE PICA TYPE